 Sometimes, but very rarely, an OIC will be deemed accepted because the IRS failed to reject it within 24 months of receiving the offer.

 The low acceptance rate of OICs has had a lot of Congressman and watchdog groups upset.
-Due to taxpayer frustration and pressure from various sectors, the new streamlined OIC program was implement and is intended to cut through much of the limitations of OICs.
+Due to taxpayer frustration and pressure from various sectors, the streamlined OIC program was implemented and intended to cut through much of the limitations of OICs.
 The IRS promised, among other things, to process streamlined OICs more quickly.